-The Upper Front Range 2035 Regional Transportation Plan was approved by the Upper Front Range Regional Planning Commission on December 13, 2007.
-The UFR TPR 2035 RTP contains both a Vision Plan as well as a Fiscally Constrained Plan.
+The Upper Front Range 2040 Regional Transportation Plan was approved by the Upper Front Range Regional Planning Commission in March 2015.
+The UFR TPR 2040 RTP contains both a Vision Plan as well as a Fiscally Constrained Plan.
 Short-range transportation projects in the UFR TPR are contained in the STIP.
-There are no regionally significant amendments to either of these documents since the last determination in February 2013.
+There have been no regionally significant amendments to either of these documents since the last determination,